 Can Essential Oils Help Beard Growth?

-Beards visibly differentiate men from females, mask emotions, provide warmth, and shield skin from the elements.
+Beards visibly differentiate men from females, by masking emotions, providing warmth, and shielding the skin from the elements.
 A quick google search online reveals the endless benefits of growing beard out.

 However, for some men, the ability to grow a thick, full beard is a challenge.
 Blame it on genetics, skin conditions, or even a diet that lowers testosterone levels.
 But what can you do to help your beard growth?